kubernetes/kops/docs/advisories/meltdown-spectre.md

 #### Edit the kops instance groups

-Update the instance group With the appropriate image version via a `kops edit` command or `kops replace -f mycluster.yaml`.
+Update the instance group with the appropriate image version via a `kops edit` command or `kops replace -f mycluster.yaml`.

 #### Perform dry-run update, verifying that all instance groups are updated.